davatorium/rofi/doc/theme3/specification.md

 * Format: `(bold|italic|underline|none)`

 Text style indicates how the text should be displayed.
 None indicates no style should be applied.

 ##### Line style

 * Format: `(dash|solid)`

 Indicates how a line should be drawn.
+It currently supports:
+ * `dash`:  A dashed line.
+Where the gap is the same width as the dash.
+ * `solid`: A solid line.

 ##### Distance